rikutiira/react-deps/README.md

 import { App } from './App'
 import { store } from './store'

-store = window.__INITIAL_STATE__ || {} //simple assignment for clarity's sake, normally store state is set through its own API
+//simple assignment for clarity's sake, normally store state is set through its own API store = window.__INITIAL_STATE__ || {}

-render(<App />, document.querySelector('#app')) //use React Deps render instead of ReactDOM.render
+//use React Deps render instead of ReactDOM.render render(<App />, document.querySelector('#app'))
 ```

 The above is all you need to have a fully working isomorphic application with React Deps.
 The only thing you need to do is to use `load` to load your component dependencies and make sure that when on the client, your dependencies will get data from your store instead of fetching it from the server again.
 Also notice that React Deps is not dependent of any library implementation and therefore it's up to you to hydrate your data from server to client.
 This allows React Deps to be very composable and pluggable for almost any architecture you may use.
+Don't worry though, it's very easy to do as shown in the above example.

 If you take a look at the first example on the page, it demonstrates how your action is doing a server request only if your store doesn't have the data yet.
-Your dependencies also get a second argument `isInitialRender` which can be used for optimizing your asynchronous code. `isInitialRender` is set to `true` when rendering on the server and when rendering on the client for the first time, otherwise it's `false`:
+Your dependency functions also get a second argument `isInitialRender` which can be used for optimizing your requests. `isInitialRender` is set to `true` on the server and also when rendering on the client for the first time, otherwise it's set to `false`.
+This makes it possible to write optimized code such as:

 ```
 import { load } from 'react-deps';